|

 While testing for ovine brucellosis in two ram flocks in Far Northwestern NSW in December 2011, a high prevalence of back lesions was observed.
 The lesions varied from severe to trace, with some rams not affected.
 The lesions involved loss of wool and skin, with some crusting ...
 Read More

-Drench resistance on the northern tablelands | Posted April 2013
+Drench resistance on the Northern Tablelands | Posted April 2013

 Written by: Andrew Biddle, New England LHPA (Glen Innes)

-Resistance to anhelminthics is not a new phenomenon and starts the very first time a drench is used.
+Resistance to anthelminthics is not a new phenomenon and starts the very first time a drench is used.
 In fact, the only way not to select for drench resistance in sheep is not to drench them at all ...
 Read More

 Drench resistance survey – Lachlan LHPA | Posted March 2012